Maximal colourings for graphs: Introduction

 \begin{definition}A (not necessarily proper) colouring of the vertices of $G$ is \emph{$t$-periodic} if any path of length $t$ in $G$ has endpoints of the same colour. \end{definition}

-Bondy and Simonovits used this notion as a tool to solve a conjecture of Paul Erdős and prove that, if $G$ has $N$ nodes and at least $100cN^{1+1/c}$ edges, then $G$ contains a cycle of length $2\ell$, for every $\ell\in[c,cN^{1/c}]$.
-In particular, they showed that, for any $t$, if $G$ has average degree $2|E|/|V|$ which is $\geq 4$, then any $t$-periodic colouring of $G$ has at most $2$ colours (see also Lemma 5.4.4 in \cite{Csikvari}).
+Bondy and Simonovits used this notion as a tool to solve a conjecture of Paul Erdős and to prove that, if $G$ has $N$ nodes and at least $100cN^{1+1/c}$ edges, for a positive constant $c$, then $G$ contains a cycle of length $2\ell$, for every $\ell\in[c,cN^{1/c}]$.
+In particular, they showed that, for any $t$, if $G$ has average degree $2|E|/|V|\geq 4$, then any $t$-periodic colouring of $G$ has at most $2$ colours (see also Lemma 5.4.4 in \cite{Csikvari}).
 However, they did not study properties of the $t$-periodic colouring which were not needed for their main result.

 Here we introduce and investigate the following colouring number: \begin{definition} The \emph{vertex $t$-periodic colouring number} $\chi_t=\chi_t(G)$ is the largest $k$ such that $G$ has a $t$-periodic colouring of the vertices with $k$ colours. \end{definition}